 Take some time to enjoy the scenery and get a few photos to share with friends and family.
 Many people sit on the small wall to enjoy a snack (which is why there can be squirrels here).

-Appreciate The Point Loma Lighthouses
+Appreciate the Point Loma Lighthouses

 Many also look inside the Old Point Loma Lighthouse, which operated from 1855–1891.
 It is open to the public for self-guided tours (which take just a few minutes).